Assistant Dean and Director of the Office of Career Services | Clinical Professor of Leadership

 Associate Director, MBA and MS Career Coach

-Dolores joined OCS in 2013, after spending 12 years on Wall Street where she worked for several investment banks in a variety of capacities including equity research, campus recruiting, training and development, and business management.
+Dolores joined OCS in 2013, after spending 12 years on Wall Street where she worked for several investment banks in a variety of capacities including: equity research, campus recruiting, training and development, and business operations management.
 Immediately before joining Smith, she was the assistant academic director at an English language school in Manhattan, where she started as an instructor.
 Dolores began her career as a legislative assistant to the U.S. House of Representatives’ Subcommittee on Telecommunications and Finance where she worked on finance policy.

 Dolores received an MPA from Columbia University’s School of International and Public Affairs and a BA in political science from Hobart and William Smith Colleges.
 She holds a TESOL Certificate from Teachers College, Columbia University.
 Dolores is a Certified Career Management Coach (CCMC).

-Assistant Director, Career Coach MS Information Systems
+Assistant Director, Masters Career Coach

 For the past 13 years including his time at Smith, John has owned an IT consulting and managed services firm specializing in business development process and systems strategy.
 John has helped a diverse portfolio of clients mitigate disruption and manage transformations due to mergers and acquisitions and global business process outsourcing initiatives.
 His hands-on, strategic and client-facing experience applying the concepts and methodologies incorporated into the MSIS curriculum provide him with a real-world, practical perspective to be shared with students regarding life on the job in a consulting or global business environment.